Virtual Private Cloud

 Cloud Interconnect

-- Cloud Interconnect provides two options for extending the on-premises network to the VPC networks in Google Cloud.
+- Cloud Interconnect provides options for extending the on-premises network to the VPC networks in Google Cloud.

 - Dedicated Interconnect (Dedicated connection)